btrantruong/osome-csdl-ranking-challenge/README.md

 docker run --mount type=bind,src=${DANTE_CACHE_DIR},dst=/app/cache ranker
 ```

+### Run test on the ranker

+Once you have the container running, test the ranker using this command:

+`pytest dante/app/ranking_server/ranking_server_test.py`

 ### Clearing Space

 Your personal machine might fill up when repeatedly building all these docker images and volumes.
 To clear space, run: